saku-bruh/N900-UMBoot/README.md

 - So as a result I wrote some scripts to bypass that and streamline the process of switching from Multiboot to U-Boot to boot either Android or Maemo Leste.
 - If you have installed the CSSU prior to it being taken down you can use the files in this repo and the following guide https://talk.maemo.org/showthread.php?t=101338 but for all intents and purposes I will only be supporting the Multiboot method.
 - I have also provided some U-Boot configs besides the Multiboot ones, if you have CSSU installed or want to boot a broken Android for some reason.
-- Also I will/have uploaded some QoL apps I use to make using the device easier.
+- Also I have also uploaded some QoL apps I use to make using the device easier.

 Pre-requisites:
 Install rootsh from the .deb provided in the repo